 Except for the offence of administering poison1 and certain offences relating to animal fights2, the Animal Welfare Act 2006 does not expressly refer to wilfulness or intention in the mind of the offender, and the offences which it creates consist in the doing of forbidden acts or causing3 or permitting4 them to be done with the qualification, in the case of causing suffering, that the suffering is unnecessary5.
 Thus, in general, an intention to commit cruelty need not be proved6.
-On the other hand, if the charge is of causing or permitting an act to be done, guilty knowledge
+On the other hand, if the charge is

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.